biolab/orange2/docs/widgets/rst/data/file.rst

    :alt: File widget with loaded Iris data set
    :align: right

+.. rst-class:: stamp-list

    1. Browse for a data file.
    #.
 Browse through previously opened data files, or load any of the sample data
       files.
    #.
 Reloads currently selected data file.
    #.
 Information on loaded data set (data set size, number and types of
       data features).
    #.
 Opens a sub-window with advanced settings.
    #.
 Adds a report on data set info (size, features).

 .. container:: clearer